 Recognising the importance of cyber security

 In order to make the most of the commercial opportunities in the online environment, consumers and business require a secure and well-functioning Internet.
-TPP countries recognise the importance of cooperation on cyber security through the work of national computer emergency response teams, such as CERT Australia.
+Australia and Peru recognise the importance of cooperation on cyber security through the work of national computer emergency response teams, such as CERT Australia.

 Addressing the high costs of international mobile roaming

-Recognising the negative impact of high international mobile roaming charges on businesses and consumers, TPP countries have agreed to work cooperatively to promote reasonable international mobile roaming rates.
-The agreement opens the door to TPP countries to enter into arrangements with each other on rates and conditions for wholesale international mobile roaming services.
+Recognising the negative impact of high international mobile roaming charges on businesses and consumers, Australia and Peru have agreed to work cooperatively to promote reasonable international mobile roaming rates.

-- minimising impediments to the use of technological alternatives to roaming; and
+- minimising impediments to the use of technological alternatives to roaming.

 Enhancing consumer choice and consumer protection, protecting privacy and tackling 'spam'

 Consumers must have confidence their personal information will be protected in online services and transactions.
-Consumers in TPP countries will benefit from commitments to protect privacy, enforceable consumer protection, and efforts to combat ‘spam’ messages.
+Consumers in Australia and Peru will benefit from commitments to protect privacy, enforceable consumer protection, and efforts to combat 'spam' messages.

 Improving access to products and services